NativeScript/plugins/packages/datetimepicker/README.md

 # @nativescript/datetimepicker

-A plugin that provides UI elements for picking date and time - `DatePickerField`, `TimePickerField` and `DateTimePickerFields` .
-The `DatePickerField` and `TimePickerField` extend the  [TextField](https://docs.nativescript.org/ui/textfield) view and the `DateTimePickerFields` extends the [GridLayout](https://docs.nativescript.org/ui/gridlayout) layout container that contains instances of the `DatePickerField` and `TimePickerField` components.
+A plugin that provides the UI elements `DatePickerField`, `TimePickerField` and `DateTimePickerFields` for picking a date and a time.
+The `DatePickerField` and `TimePickerField` components extend the [TextField](https://docs.nativescript.org/ui/textfield) view, while the `DateTimePickerFields` extends the [GridLayout](https://docs.nativescript.org/ui/gridlayout) layout container that contains instances of the `DatePickerField` and `TimePickerField` components.
 There is also a `DateTimePicker` class which provides static methods `pickDate()` and `pickTime()` that can be called to show the same dialog picker as the fields.

 <img alt="DatePickerField on iOS (left) and Android (right)"  src="https://raw.githubusercontent.com/NativeScript/nativescript-datetimepicker/master/docs/date_picker_field.png" width="500px"/>